Natal Point Guide

 Black Moon Lilith

 Black Moon Lilith is not a physical body.
-It is a mathematical point, the empty focus of the Moon's elliptical orbit around Earth, and in astrology it maps the parts of yourself that refuse containment: raw desire, exiled instinct, the anger under the polite answer, the erotic intelligence that polite society tried to paper over.
-This guide explains what Lilith is, why different calculators give different positions, and what Lilith in every sign and house has to tell you.
+It is a mathematical point, the empty focus of the Moon's elliptical orbit around Earth, and modern astrologers use it as a symbolic prompt for autonomy, taboo, refusal, and material that can feel exiled from the polite version of the self.
+This guide explains what Lilith is, why different calculators give different positions, and how to read Lilith in every sign and house without treating one point as a diagnosis or fate statement.

 Quick Facts